-- Remove the 1-in pipe cap from one of the unit's two air manifolds and connect the compressed-air supply line.
+- Remove the plastic pipe plug from the unit's air 1. manifold and connect the compressed-air supply line.
 Use thread-sealing tape or pipe sealant on all compressed-air connections. - 2.
-Install a customer-supplied shut-off valve, bleedtype regulator with gauge, filter, and automatic condensate valve in the compressed-air supply line.
+Install a customer-supplied shut-off valve, bleedtype regulator with gauge, filter, and automatic condensate valve in the compressed-air supply line